vogelrh/AirSense/README.md

 # AirSense

-A C-based application that periodically reads air quality data from two sensors (Bosh BME680 & Plantower PMS5003) and sends the data across a MQTT channel.
+A Linux C-based application that periodically reads air quality data from two sensors (Bosh BME680 & Plantower PMS5003) and sends the data across a MQTT channel.

 Read the BME680 sensor with the BSEC library on Linux (e.g. Raspberry Pi)